-- Work continued to proceed with the definitive agreements with Trafigura Pte Ltd. ("Trafigura") for a previously announced Offtake Financing Agreement ("OFA") for a \$45 million senior debt facility and \$10 million in equity to the Corporation, in return for certain concentrate offtake rights over the life-of-mine.
-Subsequent to the end of the quarter, the definitive agreements were signed with Trafigura at which time 13.5 million common share purchase warrants ("Lender's Warrants") were issued priced at C\$0.513 per common share subject to share price threshold accelerator provisions based on the Corporation's share price, which, if fully exercised, cash proceeds are expected to bring potentially approximately \$6.92 million into treasury. - As at date of this MD&A, work is ongoing to finalize the security agreements with Wheaton Precious Metals Corp. ("Wheaton") pursuant the Precious Metals Purchase Agreement ("PMPA") as well as the inter-creditor agreements with Trafigura for drawdown later in the year. - With the completion of the OFA, the Corporation has definitively secured up to \$235.5 million for the advancement and future construction of El Domo.
+- In July 2022, definitive agreements were signed with Trafigura Pte Ltd. ("Trafigura") for a previously announced Offtake Financing Agreement ("OFA") for a \$45 million senior debt facility and \$10 million in equity of the Corporation, in return for certain concentrate offtake rights over the life-of-mine.
+Upon closing of the definitive agreements, the Corporation issued to Trafigura 13.5 million common share purchase warrants ("Lender's Warrants") priced at C\$0.513 per common share subject to share price threshold accelerator provisions based on the Corporation's share price, which, if fully exercised, cash proceeds are expected to bring potentially approximately \$5.0 million (C\$6.9 million) into treasury. - As at date of this MD&A, work is ongoing to finalize the security agreements with Wheaton Precious Metals Corp. ("Wheaton") pursuant the Precious Metals Purchase Agreement ("PMPA") as well as the inter-creditor agreements with Trafigura for drawdown later in the year. - With the completion of the OFA, the Corporation has definitively secured up to \$235.5 million for the advancement and future construction of El Domo.
 In addition to and permitted by Trafigura and Wheaton, the Corporation is in discussions with third parties for up to an additional \$40 million of debt-related facilities to provide further cash buffer for El Domo.